Mark-Cooper-Janssen-Vooles/Todolendar.API/README.md

 ## Releasing

-Changes made to this repository and merged into master will trigger a CICD AWS codepipeline pipeline on `ap-southeast-2`, and be deployed to an ec2 instance in production.
+Changes made to this repository and merged into master will trigger a CICD AWS CodePipeline pipeline on `ap-southeast-2`, and be deployed to an ec2 instance in production.
 The pipeline can be found [here](https://ap-southeast-2.console.aws.amazon.com/codesuite/codepipeline/pipelines/todolender-api-pipeline/view?region=ap-southeast-2) once logged in.

+#### Source
+Source is linked to the github repository and picks up any changes to master and kicks off another execution.
+It requires github authentication when set up.

+#### CodeBuild
+Build use the buildspec.yml, running the commands and outputting the artifacts into an s3 bucket.
+It requires an IAM role attached which has s3 write permissions.

+#### CodeDeploy
+Deploy uses the appspec.yml file.
+It requires to be linked to an the EC2 instance with an IAM role allowing s3 permissions and codeDeploy permissions.
+The EC2 instance must also have the CodeDeploy agent installed, which has been done in my case using a `User Data` script, attached to the EC2 which runs on startup.